python/devguide/buildworker.rst

 <https://mail.python.org/mailman/listinfo/python-buildbots>`_ list to
 request that the master be restarted.

-Latent worker should also be updated periodically to include operating system or other software updates, but when do do such maintenance is largely up to you as the worker owner.
+Latent workers should also be updated periodically to include operating system or other software updates, but when to do such maintenance is largely up to you as the worker owner.
 There are a couple different options for doing such
 updates: